Connect with others who understand.

 2. Dizziness and Fainting

 Feeling light-headed or dizzy can also be an early symptom of PAH.
 Syncope (fainting or suddenly losing consciousness) can occur with severe dizziness.
-You can get dizzy when your brain isn’t getting enough oxygen due to limited function of the heart caused by PAH.
+You can get dizzy when your brain isn’t getting enough oxygen due to the limited function of the heart caused by PAH.
 People with PAH may experience dizziness during physical activity or even when remaining still.

 Fainting can be a sign of advanced PAH, and you should be evaluated by your doctor if you experience severe dizziness or fainting.
 Fainting can be life-threatening if it occurs while you’re driving or in any situation where falling can be dangerous.